 LIAE vs. LIFT

 LIAE (LifeX 2050 Inflation-Protected Longevity Income ETF) and LIFT (LifeX 2028 Income Bucket ETF) are both exchange-traded funds - LIAE is a Inflation-Protected Bonds fund actively managed by Stone Ridge, while LIFT is a Government Bonds fund actively managed by Stone Ridge.
 Both are actively managed.
-At a 0.49 correlation, their price movements are largely independent.
+A 0.50 correlation means they provide meaningful diversification when combined.
 Both charge a 0.25% expense ratio.

 Performance